nyukhalov/CarND-PID-Control-Project/writeup.md

 ## PID Controller

 The implemented PID controller is represented by the `PID` class.
-A user can create an instance of the class by calling its constructor and passing in `p-`, `i-` and `d-` gain parameters.
+A user can create an instance of the class by calling its constructor and passing in the `p-`, `i-` and `d-` gain parameters.

 The initialization of a PID controller may look like this: